tmforum-oda/oda-canvas/usecase-library/UC0XX-Secrets-Management.md

   In this generic Workflow, it does not matter HOW the authentication happens, it is only important THAT Pods are able to authenticate against the Canvas Vault.
-* When a new component is deployed, the Component-Operator decides - based on the information provided in the component.yaml (envelope/manifest) - whether a component vault is requested or not.
+* When a new component is deployed, the Component-Operator decides - based on the information provided in the component.yaml (envelope/manifest) - whether a secrets management is requested or not.
-* If no component vault is requested, the workflow comes to an end here   :-)
+* If no secrets management is requested, the workflow comes to an end here   :-)
 * For the next steps we need a unique string to identify the component instance.
   Therefore a step creating a Component-Instance-ID "&lt;CIID&gt;" was added in the sequence diagram.
 Maybe there exists already something like this, then this step can be skipped.
-* To follow the Kubernetes Operator principle, for components, which request a Component-Vault a ComponentVault Custom-Resource is created.
+* To follow the Kubernetes Operator principle, for components, which request a Secrets-Management a SecretsManagement Custom-Resource is created.
-* The ComponentVaultOperator is triggered and creates a new component vault role inside the Canvas-Vault, which is only accessible for PODs which authenticate from this Component-Instance.
+* The SecretsManagementOperator is triggered and creates a new secrets management role inside the Canvas-Vault, which is only accessible for PODs which authenticate from this Component-Instance.
   For this role access to an exclusive secret store which is initially empty is granted.
-* If a component POD is started, which requires access to the component vault, a Component-Vault-SideCar is injected.
+* If a component POD is started, which requires access to the secrets management, a Secrets-Management-SideCar is injected.
 This is a container running in the same POD as the Component-Implementation.
-* The SideCar is provided and configured by the Component-Vault-Operator to have all necessary information to authenticate with the component-instance component-vault role against the Canvas-Vault.
+* The SideCar is provided and configured by the Secrets-Management-Operator to have all necessary information to authenticate with the component-instance secrets-management role against the Canvas-Vault.
 * The Component-Implementation communicates via localhost with the SideCar using a simple API.
   It needs no knowledge about the Canvas-Vault and the authentication process.
 * The localhost communication should be secured with a token, which is negotiated in the POD startup phase.